john-light/sovryn/SIPs/SIP-000X.md

 * Contract: proposals for modifying one or more Sovryn smart contracts
 * Finance: proposals for transferring funds from the Sovryn Treasury
 * Issuance: proposals for increasing the total supply of SOV using the SOV token contract
-* Meta: proposals for changing SIP-0 or SIP-X (“changing the way things are changed”)
+* Meta: proposals for changing SIP-X (“changing the way things are changed”)
 * Proclamations: proposals for making a public statement on behalf of Sovryn

 A proposal may be categorized as “Other” until a new, appropriate track is approved as part of a Meta SIP.